Key Stage 3

 English is taught four lessons a week.
 The course aims to provide a transition from Key stage 2 to Key stage 3, consolidating skills already developed and building on skills needed at Key stage 4.

 In Year 7, students work on a range of text and topic based units.
-They read a wide range of materials: novels, poetry, non-fiction and media, and an introduction to Shakespeare.
+They read a wide range of materials: novels, poetry, non-fiction, media and an introduction to Shakespeare.

 English is taught four lessons a week.
 English in year 8 aims to build on and consolidate skills already taught in year 7 with an emphasis on developing students for skills at Key stage 4.

 In Year 8, students work on a range of text and topic based units.
-They read a wide range of materials: novels, poetry, non-fiction and media, Shakespeare, including a study of pre 20th Century prose.
+They read a wide range of materials: novels, poetry, non-fiction, media, Shakespeare and a study of pre 20th Century prose.

 They continue to write in a variety of forms with an aim in developing written skills, planning and organisation with narrative composition.
 Students are given a summative assessment level for speaking and listening, reading and writing every half term, as well as undergoing weekly formative feedback through self, peer and teacher assessment.

 Personal reading continues to be of major importance in developing skills in comprehension and written style and students are still encouraged to visit the library.